allan-walpy/my-dev-guide/code_conventions.md

 `AV1530 Don't change a loop variable inside a for loop`

-**recommendation**: updating the loop variable within the loop body is generally considered confusing, even more so if the loop variable is modified in more than one place;
+**recommended**: updating the loop variable within the loop body is generally considered confusing, even more so if the loop variable is modified in more than one place;